Dylan Thomas, President and Chief Operating Officer

 Dylan began his flying career in the Canadian Air Force in 1991.
 In the Air Force he gained a broad experience in VFR and IFR flying.
 Capt.
 Thomas was selected to fly for the elite Special Operations Flight in support of JTF-2 (Canadian equivalent to US Navy SEALs or UK SAS), and was promoted to Flight Operations Officer of the unit.
 While in this position he was responsible for the deployment and operations of the Flight on a wide variety of classified counter-terrorism missions.

 Following Dylan’s 10 years in the military he returned home to Vancouver.
 Since 2001 he has been flying in various operations including Corporate, Airline, and Medevac.
 Dylan has been involved in the management side of these businesses ensuring high standards and fostering a positive safety culture while focusing on the customers varied needs.

 Dylan is active in the aviation community and serves on the Board of the Vancouver Harbour Heliport Society and currently is the President of the Whistler Heliport Society.

-Matthew Spencer, Operations Manager
+Matthew Spencer, Operations Manager and Captain

 Curtis Murphy, Chief Pilot – Fixed Wing Division